vmware-tanzu/tanzu-dev-portal/content/guides/spring-circuit-breaker/index.md

 	<artifactId>spring-cloud-starter-circuitbreaker-resilience4j</artifactId>
 </dependency>
 ```
 Next, configure the circuit breakers via the ‘CircuitBreakerFactory’.
-Each circuit breaker can have its own specific configuration or you can utilize a default configuration.
-The configuration allows you to set the failure threshold, sliding window size, timeout duration and more.
+Each circuit breaker can have its own specific configuration, or you can utilize a default configuration.
+The configuration allows you to set the failure threshold, sliding window size, timeout duration, and more.

 ```java
 @Configuration